yeha98555/google-maps-reviews-scraper/README.md

 # Google Maps Scraper

 Update `params.yaml` file with your params.
 Run and get Google Maps Places and Reviews.
+And Upload to GCS.

 ## Usage